-We have the support of Historic England and will work closely with them to respect the historic fabric and character of each bridge, and to ensure that the scheme has no adverse visual or physical impacts.
+We have the support of Historic England and have gained 18 listed building consents.
+We will work closely with them to respect the historic fabric and character of each bridge, and to ensure that the scheme has no adverse visual or physical impacts.
 The artwork will subtly enhance and reveal the architectural qualities of the bridges but we are also looking at ways that we can remove redundant existing fittings on the listed bridges identified in recent surveys.

 We have carried out detailed measured surveys and site visits to help us understand how best to minimise the visual impact of our installation.
 Historic England is engaged with the project and we will consult with them to ensure that the architecture of these structures is not compromised.
 Many of the bridges already have lighting infrastructure that is dated, and the new technology will to be more discreet than that currently in place.

 The project will provide a major new, free public art installation to be enjoyed by Londoners, commuters and visitors alike.
 We hope it will encourage people to come into London to visit its many attractions in the centre of town at night.
-The project will enhance the simple pleasure of strolling over or alongside between bridges at night time and enjoying the spectacle from the river itself.
-We also hope that is will be a catalyst for public space improvements to make some of the surrounding areas more attractive.
+The project will enhance the simple pleasure of strolling over or alongside the bridges at night time and enjoying the spectacle from the river itself.
+We also aim to be a catalyst for public space improvements to make some of the surrounding riverside areas more attractive and accessible.

-It is likely that the running costs will be lower than they are currently, given the progress in lighting technology, and the plan is to replace inefficient lighting such as florescent and metal halides that still exist on some bridges.
-We will be investigating the potential to use renewable energy where we can.
-Further facts and figures will be published once we have completed all the necessary surveys.
+The running costs will be lower than they are currently, given the progress in lighting technology, and the plan is to replace inefficient and environmentally unfriendly lighting such as florescent and metal halides that still exist on some bridges.

 Yes, as this is a very important part of the development of the project and a process of consultation is underway.
 This will include a series of exhibitions, online surveys, talks, walks and events.
 If you would like to be kept up to date regarding events please register to receive updates.